BotechStudio/fudge-docs/docs/CMS.md

 title: CMS
 ---

-### Intro
+### Introduction

-We have implemented in fudge a simple and easy to update **Control Management System** that will help the platform admin to track, update and delete data directly from the DB and manage all the **collections** that he holds.
+We have implemented a simple and easy-to-update **Control Management System** (CMS) within Fudge.
+The CMS helps the platform admin track, update, and delete data directly from the DB, while managing all **collections**.

-in order to view the admin section, please navigate to the **admin** root folder.
+To view the admin section, please navigate to the **admin** root folder.

 :::note
 More comprehensive overview can be found at the **Project structure** section.